syedsohel22/Learning/README.md

 # Learning
-this repo is for learn to code..!
+this repo is for learning to code..!